ARTICLE I. NAME, ARTICLES OF ORGANIZATION, PRINCIPAL OFFICE & SEAL

 All checks, deeds, leases, transfers, contracts, bonds, notes and other obligations authorized to be executed by an Officer of BAMIT in its behalf shall be signed by the Chair and the Treasurer, unless otherwise directed by the Board of Directors.

-In the event of the termination, dissolution, or liquidation of BAMIT in any manner or for any reason whatsoever, its assets, if any, remaining after the payment of all of the liabilities of BAMIT shall be distributed pursuant to Chapter 180, Section 11A, to one or more organizations with similar purposes and exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code, as amended, in such manner and in such proportions as shall be approved by the vote of two-thirds of the Members entitled to vote at any meeting of Members for which at least thirty (30) days prior written notice has been given.
+In the event of the termination, dissolution, or liquidation of BAMIT in any manner or for any reason whatsoever, its assets, if any, remaining after the payment of all of the liabilities of BAMIT shall be distributed pursuant to Chapter 180, Section 11A, to one or more organizations with similar purposes and exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code, as amended, in such manner and in such proportions as shall be approved by the vote of two-thirds of the Members entitled to vote at any meeting of Members for which at least thirty (30) days prior written notice

 Any determination that any provision of the Bylaws is for any reason inapplicable, illegal or ineffective shall not affect or invalidate any other provision of these Bylaws.